MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultNotificationsSetting
   #### Default notification setting

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Set whether websites can display desktop notifications.
-You can allow them by default (1), deny them by default (2), or have the user be asked each time a website wants to show a notification (3).
+You can allow them by default ('AllowNotifications'), deny them by default ('BlockNotifications'), or have the user be asked each time a website wants to show a notification ('AskNotifications').

 If you don't configure this policy, notifications are allowed by default, and the user can change this setting.

+Policy options mapping:

-* 1 = Allow sites to show desktop notifications
+* AllowNotifications (1) = Allow sites to show desktop notifications

-* 2 = Don't allow any site to show desktop notifications
+* BlockNotifications (2) = Don't allow any site to show desktop notifications

-* 3 = Ask every time a site wants to show desktop notifications
+* AskNotifications (3) = Ask every time a site wants to show desktop notifications

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes